lukmanr/CLVPipelines/README.md

 ```

 ### Configure port forwarding to Kubeflow Pipelines service
 If you want to submit Kubeflow Pipelines runs programmatically (rather than through GUI) you need access to `ml-pipeline` service that is running on your GKE cluster.
 By default the service is not exposed on a public IP intefaces.
 For the purpose of this tutorial you access the service using port forwarding.
-Ulternatively, you can expose the service through the external IP.
+Ulternatively, you can expose the service through an external IP.

 To configure port forwarding execute the following command in a new Cloud Shell terminal.